tmenguy/ha-solcast-solar/README.md

 * Change the configuration options for an existing `Solcast PV Forecast` integration in the Home Assistant Integrations by selecting Solcast then `Configure` (cog wheel).

-* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (do not use any space characters. _NB: this goes against Solcast T&C's by having more than one account_).
+* If you have more than one Solcast account because you have more than 2 rooftop setups, enter both account API keys separated by a comma `xxxxxxxx-xxxxx-xxxx,yyyyyyyy-yyyyy-yyyy` (_NB: this goes against Solcast T&C's by having more than one account_).

 * Make sure you enter your `API Key` not your rooftop id created in Solcast.
 You can find your API key here [api key](https://toolkit.solcast.com.au/account).